HACManchester/documentation/docs/Workshop_Areas/Lab/biolab-rules.md

 reported, the individual will be barred from accessing the laboratory.
 The decisions on this matter will be from the BSO and will be final.**

-| The current BSO is Samantha Thompson.
+| The current BSO is.
 | Email: <>
 | Tel.: .